 For this study I use the Chilean Household Finance Survey (in Spanish, Encuesta Financiera de Hogares, hence on EFH), which is a representative national survey with detailed information on assets, debts, income and financial behavior.
 The EFH is comparable to similar surveys in the United States and Europe, such as the Survey of Consumer Finances (SCF) and the Household Finance and Consumption Survey (HFCS).
 The six EFH survey waves (2007, 2008, 2009, 2010, 2011, 2014) covered 12,271 urban households, with an over representation of richer households.
-To adequately correct for the over representation of wealthier households, all the statistics in this article use expansion factors (or population weights), meaning each observation is weighted with a number f_i representing the statistical number of households equivalent to i (see Madeira, 2018, 2019a).
-Since the survey sample was randomly selected according to a predetermined characteristic (the appraisal value of the household residence for tax purposes), then all the sample statistics are consistent once the sample expansion factors are applied (Madeira, 2019a).
+To adequately correct for the over representation of wealthier households, all the statistics in this article use expansion factors (or population weights), meaning each observation is weighted with a number f_i representing the statistical number of households equivalent to i (see Madeira, 2018, Madeira, 2019a).
+Since the survey sample was randomly selected according to a predetermined characteristic (the appraisal value)

+of the household residence for tax purposes), then all the sample statistics are consistent once the sample expansion factors are applied (Madeira, 2019a).
 Also, note that the EFH sampling with over-representation of wealthier households is common in other countries.

 Due to the absence of an administrative credit register that includes the loans of non-banking institutions, the EFH survey is the only micro data source in Chile with information on household loans from all types of lenders.
 The survey has detailed measures of income, assets (financial portfolio, vehicles and real estate) and debts, including mortgage, educational, auto, retail and banking consumer loans (whether in terms of credit cards, lines of credit or larger consumer loan contracts).
-In order to cover debts exhaustively, the survey elicits the loan terms (debt service, loan amount, maturity) for the 4 main loans in each category of debt (loan categories include credit cards and installment loans with banks, retail stores, labor and credit unions, auto loans, education loans, and informal lending).
+In order to cover debts exhaustively, the survey elicits the loan terms (debt service, loan amount, maturity) for the 3 main loans in each category of debt (loan categories include credit cards and installment loans with banks, retail stores, labor and credit unions, auto loans, education loans, and informal lending).
 Each survey sample was collected over roughly an entire calendar year, with the EFH 2011 being collected between July of 2011 and May of 2012, while the EFH 2014 was collected between July of 2014 and March of 2015.
 However, for simplicity the survey waves are labelled as EFH 2011 and 2014, which corresponds to the year in which the largest portion of their respective samples was collected.
 Although the entire sample (waves 2007 to 2014) will be used in the data regressions of the following sections, in this data description I focus on the waves of 2011 and 2014, which correspond to the surveys before and after the new interest rate cap legislation.

 Households can have consumer loans with many kinds of lenders.
-For summary purposes, I classify all the EFH households into 7 mutually exclusive categories of borrowers according to their largest consumer loan amount held: 1) households with consumer loans in Banks (but not in Retail Stores), 2) households with consumer loans both in Banks and Retail Stores, 3) households with consumer loans in Retail Stores (but not in Banks), 4) households with consumer loans in Labor and Credit Unions3, 5) households with Other Loans (loans at car lenders, pawnshops, informal loans), 6) households with No Desire for Debt, and 7) households with No Access to Debt (either because their loan applications were rejected or because they expected the applications to be rejected).
-Since these borrower categories are mutually exclusive, their sum captures 100% of the sample.
-The EFH survey also has information on the motives why borrowers took their loans4.
+For summary purposes, I classify all the EFH households into 7 mutually exclusive categories of borrowers according to their largest consumer loan amount held: 1) households with consumer loans in Banks (but not in Retail Stores), 2) households with consumer loans both in Banks and Retail Stores, 3) households with consumer loans in Retail Stores (but not in Banks), 4) households with consumer loans in Labor and Credit Unions4,